From First Draft to Published Product: How a (Flash Fiction) Story Transforms Over 3 Rounds of Edits

 It is vitally important that you follow through on “the promise of the premise.”
 If your cover promises “high concept space opera” and you deliver “found family scrapping by in space,” you’ll irritate the readers who do pick up your story, and fail to find the ones who’d truly enjoy it.

 Have you heard of “Chekhov’s gun?”
-It’s a phase that originated in the film industry – if you depict an element that has exciting connotations – like a gun, legendary sword, dragon, or battle – that element better show up in the story, or readers (viewers) will feel misled and let down.
+It’s a phrase that originated in the film industry – if (early on) you depict an element that has exciting connotations – like a gun, legendary sword, dragon, or battle – that element better show up in the story, or readers (viewers) will feel misled and let down.

 Your cover makes a “promise” about the type of story and emotions readers can expect.
 Keep that promise.